 “To have a whole new generation hooked on tobacco products would be a disaster for cancer prevention” she said, especially at a time when youth smoking rates are now below five per cent.

-Ms Bagnall says the survey findings support earlier statements from Auckland school principals and contradict data collected in the 2018 ASH Year 10 survey showing regular vaping is less than two per cent of Year 10 students.
+The survey findings support earlier statements from Auckland school principals which contradict data collected in the 2018 ASH Year 10 survey showing regular vaping is less than two per cent of Year 10 students.

-She says the ASH data has not picked up the impact over the past 18 months from the widespread availability of nicotine vapes, and aggressive advertising and PR tactics of the vaping and tobacco industries.
+The ASH data has not picked up the impact over the past 18 months from the widespread availability of nicotine vapes, and aggressive advertising and PR tactics of the vaping and tobacco industries, the Cancer Society said.